How can I have Chief Architect create a cricket in my roof plan?

 Select Build> Roof> Roof Plane from the menu, then:

-Click on the CAD line near one of its endpoints and drag to draw a roof baseline perpendicular to the line, towards the structure’s interior.
+Click on the edge of the soffit near one of its endpoints and drag to draw a roof baseline perpendicular to the exterior wall, towards the structure’s interior.

-Release the mouse button and move the mouse parallel to the CAD line and in the direction of the fireplace’s center and click once.
+Release the mouse button and move the mouse parallel to the soffit edge and in the direction of the fireplace’s center and click once.

 The roof plane that is created will draw its height from the top of the roof below at the point where you first clicked to begin drawing.

-Note: In this example, the cricket roof plane is assigned an angled fill pattern to make it easier to see.
+Note: In this example, the cricket roof plane is assigned an grid fill pattern to make it easier to see.

 Use dimensions to resize the new roof plane so that it measures half the width of the fireplace from its low edge to its ridge.